ttngu207/neurodatawithoutborders.github.io/_pages/faq.md

 See the PyNWB documentation for details
 <a href="http://pynwb.readthedocs.io/en/latest/getting_started.html#installation" target="_blank">here</a>

+## Who can I contact for questions?

+For details please review our  <a href="{{ site.url }}{{ site.baseurl }}/contributing">Contributing Guidelines</a>

+* For technical contributions (specifically, if you have found a bug or want to request a new feature) you can create an issue on the approbriate GitHub repository.
+* For questions, e.g., about how to use NWB:N, you can use the [google group](https://groups.google.com/forum/#!forum/neurodatawithoutborders) .
+* To receive updates about NWB at large you can sign up for the [mailing list](http://visitor.r20.constantcontact.com/manage/optin?v=001nQUq2GTjwCjZxK_V2-6RLElLJO1HMVtoNLJ-wGyDCukZQZxu2AFJmNh6NS0_lGMsWc2w9hZpeNn74HuWdv5RtLX9qX0o0Hy1P0hOgMrkm2NoGAX3VoY25wx8HAtIZwredcCuM0nCUGodpvoaue3SzQ%3D%3D) .
+* For informal discussions between developers, users, and teams you can also join [https://nwb-users.slack.com](https://nwb-users.slack.com) .

 ## How do I contribute to PyNWB?

 For details on how to contribute to PyNWB see our